Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 For each instrument track, the following controls are available:

 - A check box to enable or disable the instrument.
-The instrument can heared or silenced.
+The instrument can heard or silenced.
-- A drop down list to select a specic instrument.
+- A drop down list to select a specific instrument.
 For MIDI device instruments in sound fonts (SF2 files), this is a list of General MIDI instruments.
 For Audio style loops, there is no selection and for web audio sampled instruments used by the MIDI input controller, it is a list of internal instruments supported or external instruments loaded from sound fonts (.keys and .pads files)
 - Volume control
 - Map of notes being played (MIDI only)